McNeeseACM/Spring2017ProgComp/README.md

   * Expert: x5
 * After the competition, winners of the day will be announced.
   * Pending any violations of the rules to be determined by MOSS and proctor jurisdiction, winners of monetary awards will be announced and processed

+## Prizes
+* Amazon Gift Cards for the top 2 Teams!